NicholasLindsay/Small-C-Projects/FourBanger/README.md

 # FourBanger

 FourBanger is a parser for a very simple language.
-The aim is to get familiar with formal grammers and formal languges.
+The aim of the project is to get familiar with formal grammers and formal languges.
 FourBanger simply reads a string and decides whether or not the string is a valid sentance in the language.

 ## Formal Language